 Recognizing Signs of Overexertion

 It is crucial to be aware of the signs of overexertion in your dog during exercise.
 Signs such as excessive panting, reluctance to continue or inability to keep up with their usual activity level, stumbling, or collapsing can indicate that your dog is pushing their limits.
-If you notice any of these signs or suspect your dog may be experiencing or injury, it is important to stop the activity and consult with a veterinarian.
+If you notice any of these signs or suspect your dog may be experiencing discomfort or injury, it is important to stop the activity and consult with a veterinarian.
 Recognizing and responding to signs of overexertion is key to ensuring your dog's safety and preventing serious health risks.

 In conclusion, regular exercise is of utmost importance for maintaining the health and well-being of adult dogs.
 The physical, mental, and social benefits of exercise contribute to a happier, healthier, and more fulfilled furry friend.
 By incorporating exercise into their daily routine and following the guidelines outlined in this article, you can ensure that your dog receives the exercise they need, leading to an improved quality of life for both of you.
 Remember to consult with a veterinarian to assess your dog's individual needs and receive professional guidance on tailoring an exercise plan that suits them best.
 So, grab that leash and embark on a journey of health and happiness together with your loyal companion!